-An oddity in Excel 2007 is a new binary format: Excel Binary Workbook.
+An oddity in Excel 2007/2010 is a binary: Excel Binary Workbook.
 This is a binary alternative to Open XML but it can't be read by earlier versions of Excel.
-The advantage of this format is that it loads and saves more quickly than Open XML.
+The only advantage of this format is that it loads and saves more quickly than Open XML.